 Yet another point is that in practice both the least squares method and the Bayesian approach require good initial guesses of the parameter values.
 If these are not available, then both approaches might have problems with convergence to the true parameter value within a reasonable amount of time.

 Over the years a number of improvements upon the classical methods to compute the least squares estimator have been proposed in the literature.
-In particular, the multiple shooting method of \citet{bock} and the interior-point or barrier method for large-scale nonlinear programming as in \citet{biegler} have proved to be quite successful.
+In particular, the multiple shooting method of \cite {bock} and the interior-point or barrier method for large-scale nonlinear programming as in \cite{biegler} have proved to be quite successful.
 These two approaches tend to be much more stable than classical gradient-based methods, have a better chance to converge even from poor initial guesses of parameters, and in general require a far less number of iterations until convergence is achieved.
 However, they still require a nontrivial amount of computational power.

-A general overview of the typical difficulties in parameter estimation for systems of ordinary differential equations is given in \citet{ramsay}, to which we refer for more details.
-For a recent overview of typical approaches to parameter estimation for systems of ordinary differential equations in biochemistry and associated challenges see e.g.\ \citet{chou}.
+A general overview of the typical difficulties in parameter estimation for systems of ordinary differential equations is given in \cite{ramsay}, to which we refer for more details.
+For a~recent overview of typical approaches to parameter estimation for systems of ordinary differential equations in biochemistry and associated challenges see, for example, \cite{chou}.